SenpaiHunters/orb-docs/docs/installing-using-orb-cli/README.md

 ---

 # Installing & Using Orb CLI
-The Orb CLI is a powerful command-line interface that allows you to manage your Orb sensors and interact with your Orb account directly from the terminal.
+The Orb CLI is a powerful command-line interface where you interact with your Orb account directly from the terminal.
 This guide provides step-by-step instructions for installing and using the Orb CLI on various platforms.

 ## Installation Guide

-- [Installing Orb CLI](/docs/installing-using-orb-cli/installing-orb-cli.md) - Step-by-step guide for installing the Orb CLI on macOS, Windows, FreeBSD, and Linux.}
+- [Installing Orb CLI](/docs/installing-using-orb-cli/installing-orb-cli.md) - Step-by-step guide for installing the Orb CLI on macOS, Windows, FreeBSD, and Linux.
 -
 ## Linking Orb CLI to Your Account